paolo-estavillo/pokedex/README.md

 # Pokedex API

-To use this api, download the repository and load `index.html` to your chrome browser.
+To use this api, download the repository and simply load `index.html` to your chrome browser.

 The API supports the following actions:
 - Search through their names e.g., enter "chu" and it will list all pokemons that has a `chu` in their name.